X'Trapolis

 The X'Trapolis (also stylized as X'TRAPOLIS) is a series of multiple unit trains designed and built by Alstom.
 The trains have high floors, and are available in both single- and double-deck configurations.
 They are typically powered by an external electrical source, but may also be powered by batteries, hydrogen or diesel-electric power units.
+The series is being rebranded to "Adessia" and the names are used interchangeably.

 Models

 The X'Trapolis 100 as used in Melbourne, Victoria, Australia (top) and in Valparaíso, Chile (bottom).